leklachu/endless-sky-syndicate/notes.md

 - can't see any way to make Whitewashed Princess launch with 1 crew in event of decline :-(
 - Bug::interest rates >= 1% or <0.1% format wrong in bank display
 - TODO easter egg if complete FW story with Sc good-luck start
-- Difficult to make 'event war begins' flexible, so having condition+warning in case player waits too long to complete bootstrap quest and can't bring nuke to clink
 - current package-drop probably completes in Jan 2014, at odds with FW 'mid-June'.
 - naming scheme "syndicate x" probably cause conflicts if merged with main
 - immersion break if piloting single-pilot ship while co-pilot still around